pldn/LDWizard-old/docs/design.md

 This section specifies the sequence of user actions that results in a transformation to linked data.
 Earlier steps in this sequence block later steps to maintain an orderly flow.

-1. *The user imports a correct CSV file.*
+1. *The user uploads a correct CSV file.*
    The continue/transform button will be enabled and the tabular source file will be stored in the web browser memory.

-2. *The user imports a CSV file that is too large.*
+2. *The user uploads a CSV file that is too large.*
    The user receives an error stating that the file exceeds the maximum supported file size.

-3. *The user imports a CSV file from a remote HTTPS URL, but the resource denoted by that URL is not available* The user receives an error stating that the remote file could not be retrieved.
+3. *The user uploads a CSV file from a remote HTTPS URL, but the resource denoted by that URL is not available* The user receives an error stating that the remote file could not be retrieved.

-4. *The user imports a syntactically incorrect CSV file* The user receives an error message stating that the file is incorrect.
+4. *The user uploads a syntactically incorrect CSV file* The user receives an error message stating that the file is incorrect.
 The error message includes an overview of the part of the source data file that caused the error.

-5. *The user imports more than one CSV file.*
+5. *The user uploads more than one CSV file.*
-   The user receives an error message stating that only one tabular source file can be imported.
+   The user receives an error message stating that only one tabular source file can be uploaded.

-6. *The user imports a correct conversion script.*
+6. *The user uploads a correct conversion script.*
    The script is handled accordingly.
 The user will see a transform instead of a continue button.

-7. *The user imports an incorrect script.*
+7. *The user uploads an incorrect script.*
    The user receives an error message stating that the script is incorrect.

 ### 4.1.3 Functional Requirements

 Core requirements:

-- The ability to import exactly one data source file.
+- The ability to upload exactly one data source file.

-- The ability to import at most one transformation script.
+- The ability to upload at most one transformation script.

-- The ability to import from a local file.
+- The ability to upload from a local file.

-- The ability to import from a publicly accessible online location (URL).
+- The ability to upload from a publicly accessible online location (URL).

 Additional requirements: